Kirandeepkaur001/Kirandeepkaur001.github.io/linux/day7.md

   | **IPv4** | Internet Protocol version 4 | 192.168.0.1                    |
   | **IPv6** | Internet Protocol version 6 | 2001:0db8:85a3::8a2e:0370:7334 |

+# Network ID and Host ID
+In computer networks (especially in IP addresses), an IP address is divided into two parts:

+  ### **_ 1.
+Network ID_**
+  * It identifies the network to which a device (computer, printer, etc.) belongs.
+  * All devices on the same network will have the same Network ID.
+  * Example: In a company, all computers in one office floor may have the same network ID.

+  ### **_2. Host ID_**
+  * It identifies a specific device (host) within the network.
+  * It must be unique for every device in that network.
+  * So, two computers cannot have the same Host ID in one network.

+  ### **_ Example (IPv4):_**
+      Let’s say the IP address is:
+      192.168.1.10
+      And the subnet mask is:
+      255.255.255.0

+      Network ID = 192.168.1.0
+      Host ID = 0.0.0.10
+      This means the device is number 10 in the 192.168.1.0 network.

 # Classful Addressing
 Classful Addressing is an old method of dividing the IPv4 address space into fixed-size blocks called classes.